By Brian O’Hare.

 “I kept telling myself don’t bring warm clothes, it’s going to be warm, it’s going to be hot, hot, hot; so I had no long pants, no wet weather gear except for one jacket.
 So when I saw the weather forecast I thought ‘holy shit’.”

-It was Harold’s fourth entry into the AVGU National Championship, an annual event for golfers aged over 55 and their partners that rotates around the states and territories.
+It was Harold’s fourth entry into the AVGU National Championship, an annual event for golfers aged over 55 that rotates around the states and territories.

 Traditionally the week has included a 54 hole strokeplay championship in three handicapped grades and this year the women also played three stroke rounds.
 Monday was a warm-up 4BBB team event and there were also a number of stableford and age division competitions included.